clemensv/avrotize/README.md

 avrotize x2a --xsd <path_to_xsd_file> --avsc <path_to_avro_schema_file> [--namespace <avro_schema_namespace>]
 ```

+Parameters:
+* `--xsd`: The path to the XML schema file to be converted.
+* `--avsc`: The path to the Avro schema file to write the conversion result to.
+* `--namespace`: (optional) The namespace to use in the Avro schema if the XML
+  schema does not define a namespace.

 Conversion notes:
 * All XML Schema elements are mapped to Avro record types with fields, whereby
   both elements and attributes become fields in the record.